 - Where Beat Saber relies more on muscle memory, Synth Riders is more rhythmic.
 Users who have natural dance skills will find Synth Riders easily.

 - Beat Saber custom songs must be unofficially side-loaded, while the Synth Riders development team fully embraces third party song loading.

 We encourage you to give both games a chance and see for yourself what you think.
 We’ve also added a few videos at the bottom of this guide so that you can get a better idea of what the game is about.

 What are Synth Riders Custom Songs?

-If you want to install custom real life songs into Synth Riders, you have to manually download and install these songs into the game.
+If you want to install custom real-life songs into Synth Riders, manually download and install these songs into the game.
 Once you do, the game will keep track of your completion rate and high score for each song.

 Synth Riders custom songs have to be created by a custom mapping program.
-Below, we’ll show you how to download and install custom songs into the game and also how to get started creating your own custom maps.
+Below, we’ll show you how to download and install custom songs into the game and start creating your own custom maps.